eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/entity/entity.rst

 Common Entities Characteristics
 -------------------------------

-Each entity is identified by a unique ID, which is shared between the DDS entity and its correspondence RTPS entity if it exists.
+Each entity is identified by a unique ID, which is shared between the DDS entity and its corresponding RTPS entity if it exists.
-That ID is stored on an Instance Handle object declared on Entity base class, which can be accessed from all subclasses using the getter function.
+That ID is stored on an Instance Handle object declared on Entity base class, which can be accessed using the getter function.

 All the entities can be created either enable or not enable.
 By default, the factories are configured to create the entities enabled, but it can be changed using the :ref:`EntityFactoryQosPolicy <entityfactoryqospolicy>` on enabled factories.
-But if a disabled factory creates an entity, it will always be created disabled regardless of its QoS.
+A disabled factory creates disabled entities regardless of its QoS.

-A disable entity has its operations limited to the following ones:
+A disabled entity has its operations limited to the following ones:

 - Set/Get the entity QoS policies
 - Create/Delete subentities